Are you a barber in need of marketing ideas to boost your business? You’ve come to the right place.

 - Try to keep the username consistent across all platforms.
 Not as easy as it sounds, with Pall Mall Barbers managing without too much difficulty, but London Barbers having a slight variation between their two usernames.

-- Add as much info as possible to your profile, especially on Facebook.
+- Add as much info as possible to your profile, especially on your Facebook page.

-- You don’t need to post the same content across all platforms.
-Sea Dog Barbers have some overlap between Facebook, Instagram, and Twitter, but not all the posts are identical.
-What should be consistent is activity: check all your accounts daily to see if there are any comments that you should respond to, and any mentions that you should engage with.
+- Keep your activity consistent: check all your accounts daily to see if there are any comments that you should respond to, and any mentions that you should engage with.

 Get your business into your customers’ pockets

-Launching your own barber shop app is no longer as costly or complicated as when smartphones first entered the market.
+Word of mouth advertising is old school compared to this barbershop marketing strategy.
+Launching your own barbershop app is no longer as costly or complicated as when smartphones first entered the market.
 But why would you want to do that if you already have a website and are active on social media?
-As Sea Dogs Barbers explains:

-With a mobile app your customers have a direct link to your business, and more importantly, you have a direct link to them.
+With a mobile app, your customers have a direct link to your barbershop, and more importantly, you have a direct link to them.
 For them it means fewer steps to either ask you a question, see your latest promotions, or even make an appointment.

-Active marketing is more hands on, but with a proper strategy in place, and a clear understanding of what your goals are, and what needs to be done to achieve them, it shouldn’t rob you of too much time.
-Leaving you to do what you do best, manage your barber shop.
+Active barbershop marketing is more hands-on, but with a proper strategy in place, and a clear understanding of what your goals are, and what needs to be done to achieve them, it shouldn’t rob you of too much time.